Donald Trump Says ‘Impeachment’ Is A ‘Very Ugly Word’

-During a speech before the the Family Research Council on Saturday, President Donald Trump described “impeachment” as a “very ugly word,” Raw Story reports.
+During a speech before the Family Research Council on Saturday, President Donald Trump described “impeachment” as a “very ugly word,” Raw Story reports.

 During the fiery speech, Trump viciously attacked House Democrats, suggesting that their primary goal has always been to damage his presidency.